 A UPS is NOT JUST a “battery in a box”.
 It’s a piece of sensitive electronic equipment that offers a stable supply of power.
 UPS investment is vital to keep business up and running during constant and unpredictable power fluctuations of which you might not even be aware.

 • IT equipment (desktops, network switches, etc) can only withstand 16 milliseconds of an outage

 • The UPS will detect, verify and react to a power problem in 4 milliseconds

 • Without a UPS during a power outage, your equipment does not have the chance to shut down properly, leaving you prone to data and equipment loss

-A single-phase UPS unit can last up to 12 years but only with proper lifecyle management.
+A single-phase UPS unit can last up to 12 years but only with proper lifecycle management.

 Lifecycle of a UPS